 A Tutor’s View: How Important are College Application Essays and Personal Statements?

+How important are college essays and personal statements?
 An interesting article in the Huffington Post by Elizabeth Benedict:

 Applying to college these days has much in common with mounting a presidential campaign.
 The system is complex, the stakes are high, and there are complicated answers to what seem like simple questions.

 An easy one: How important are grades?
 Very.
 Top grades are necessary but not sufficient to get into selective colleges and universities.
 Slightly harder: How important are SATs and ACTs?
 Some 900 colleges don’t require them anymore (see Fair Testing Site), and there are no cut off numbers for many colleges, but there are acceptable ranges.